LivePersonInc/developer-center/pages/Documents/DeveloperTools/LivePersonFunctions/examples.md

 ---

 # Examples
-When programming Functions you will often come across similar use cases.
-Here we will show you some common examples for such use cases and how you could possibly solve them.
+When programming Functions, you will often come across similar use cases.
+Here we will show you some common examples for such use cases and how you could solve them.

 ## OAuth 1
 OAuth is an open-standard authorization protocol or framework that describes how unrelated servers and services can safely allow authenticated access to their assets without actually sharing the login credentials.
 LivePerson Functions offers the possibility to use the [oauth-1.0a](https://www.npmjs.com/package/oauth-1.0a) package to support the [OAuth 1 authorization flow](https://oauth1.wp-api.org/docs/basics/Auth-Flow.html).

-The following code shows an example which performs a `POST` request with Authorization `Header`.
+The following code shows an example that performs a `POST` request with Authorization `Header`.

 {: .notice}
   It's recommended to store the `consumerKey`, `consumerSecret`, `tokenKey` and `tokenSecret` in the [secret storage](function-as-a-service-foundations-features.html#toolbelt)